mlibre/blockchain/Matic/readme.md

 ### Matic Widget
 [Matic widget](https://docs.matic.network/docs/develop/tools/matic-widget) is an instance of Matic wallet that websites can integrate into their sites.
-The widget support Matic wallet as well as Matic token bridge functionalities.
+The widget supports Matic wallet as well as Matic token bridge functionalities.